siannopollo/blog/source/_posts/2018-01-11-cryptocurrency-basics.markdown

 {% credited_image images/blog/us-bills.png Wikipedia | So I guess Ben Franklin is an honorary president according to the money...? %}

-While I love small colored pieces of paper as much as the next guy, I only hold a special place in my heart for Federal Reserve Notes simply because I know I can trade them at a later time to get the things I really want.
-Like ice cream.
+While I love small colored pieces of paper as much as the next guy, I only hold a special place in my heart for Federal Reserve Notes simply because I know I can trade them at a later time to get the things I really want, like ice cream.

 Currency can be pretty much anything as long as all the parties involved agree that what they are exchanging has some value.
 That value can be intrinsic (like gold or silver coins), or it can just be the value that people have placed in the currency knowing that sometime in the future the currency can be traded for something with intrinsic value.
 When all is said and done it doesn't really matter _what_ people use as a currency.
 People have used copper, silver, and gold for millenia, but other examples include seemingly worthless things like seashells or beads.
 The list of what people have used historically as currency is far too long for this post.